mndgit/etl_project/README.md

 ### Using Postgres

 We create our engine.
 We used a config.py file to hide our secrets.
 Please do the same to be able to run this code.
-After creating the enginem we insert the final dataframe into postgres and overwrite any existing data.
+After creating the engine, we insert the final dataframe into postgres and overwrite any existing data.

 ```python
 #create database connection